sragavan99/sragavan99.github.io/docs/index.markdown

 ![headshot](assets/headshot.jpg){: height="200px" width="230px" style="float:left; padding-right:20px" }

 Hi!
-I am a second-year PhD student at MIT, where I am very fortunate to be advised by [Vinod Vaikuntanathan](https://people.csail.mit.edu/vinodv).
+I am a third-year PhD student at MIT, where I am very fortunate to be advised by [Vinod Vaikuntanathan](https://people.csail.mit.edu/vinodv).
 I am broadly interested in cryptography and quantum information.

 Previously, I worked as a quantitative research analyst at Citadel Securities.
 Before that, I completed my undergraduate degree in mathematics at Princeton University in 2021, where I had the pleasure of being advised by [Matt Weinberg](https://www.cs.princeton.edu/~smattw/).
 See my [CV](CV.markdown) for more information.